yannisabel/gulp-workflow/README.md

 ## 1\.
 Getting Started

 First you need to install [Node.js](https://nodejs.org/en/ "officiel Nodejs website") on your computer.
-Then open a terminal (Your favorite terminal will be perfect), and now go to the directory base with the following command:
+Then open a terminal (Your favorite terminal will be perfect), and now go to the directory root with the following command:

 `cd path/to/the/directory/gulp-workflow`

 ## 2\.
 Installation

-Here, you can install [NPM](https://www.npmjs.com/ "npmjs official website")(Node Package Manager) dependancies.
+Here, you can install dependencies (you need to [install yarn first](https://yarnpkg.com/lang/en/docs/install/ "yarn installation page")).
 Run this command:

-`npm install`
+`yarn install`

 It installs all dependancies found in the `package.json`.